 The next time I saw him was 2011 when I was in Washington again for a court appearance in relation to my arrest along with twelve others from around the country during a protest at the White House the previous November of the President’s slow walk of DADT repeal.
 I called to invite him to a small fundraiser for our various expenses.

-When we arrived, the reaction of the attendees was, if anything, stronger than it had been at the 2009 event because no one knew he was coming.
+When we arrived, the reaction of the attendees, all much younger than he, was, if anything, stronger than it had been at the 2009 event because no one knew he was coming.
 Like a silent electric wave, the same look passed from face to face – “That’s Frank Kameny!” – as he walked by them.